China Airlines Flight 140

-China Airlines Flight 140 was a regularly scheduled international passenger flight from Chiang Kai-shek International Airport (serving Taipei, Taiwan) to Nagoya Airport in Nagoya, Japan.
+China Airlines Flight 140 was a regularly scheduled international passenger flight from Chiang Kai-shek International Airport in Taipei, Taiwan, to Nagoya Airport in Nagoya, Japan.

-On 26 April 1994, the Airbus A300 serving the route was completing a routine flight and approach, when, just seconds before landing at Nagoya Airport, the takeoff/go-around setting (TO/GA) was inadvertently triggered.
+On 26 April 1994, the Airbus A300 serving the route was completing a routine flight and approach when, on approach to landing at Nagoya Airport, the takeoff/go-around setting (TO/GA) was inadvertently triggered.
 The pilots attempted to pitch the aircraft down while the autopilot, which was not disabled, was pitching the aircraft up.
 The aircraft ultimately stalled and crashed into the ground, killing 264 of the 271 people on board.
 The event remains the deadliest accident in the history of China Airlines, the second deadliest air crash in Japanese history after Japan Air Lines Flight 123, and the third deadliest air crash involving the Airbus A300.

 Aircraft

 The aircraft involved was an Airbus A300B4-622R, registered as B-1816, manufacturer serial number 580.
 It was manufactured by Airbus Industrie on 29 January 1991 and was delivered to China Airlines on 2 February.
 It had logged 8572 hours and 12 minutes of airframe hours with 3910 takeoff and landing cycles.
 It was also equipped with two Pratt & Whitney PW4158 engines.